helium/HIP/HIP-xxx-Repeal-SP-Hex-Boosting-Rewards.md

 ## Unresolved Questions

-- None.
+None

 ## Deployment Impact

-- This HIP will impact all current hex boosting that was implemented through HIP-84, and all hotspots currently deployed in boosted hexes.
+- This HIP will remove all current hex boosting that was implemented through HIP-84, and affect all hotspots currently deployed in boosted hexes.
+These hexes will then be rewarded standard non-boosted rewards based on Modeled Coverage, without the boosted rewards as defined in HIP-84.

+- HIP-109: Hex Boosting by Deployment - which has not yet been voted on, aims to directly change HIP-84 to allow Service Providers to spesifiy which Hotspot type (cbrs vs wifi) are elgiable to earn boosted MOBILE on newly boosted hexes.
+However HIP-109 does not change current hexes boosted through HIP-84.
+If HIP-109 goes to vote and passes, and then this HIP passes, it will negate the effects of HIP-109 entirety as it is linked to HIP-84.

+- A future HIP can bring back Hex Boosting, reworked to better attribute to the current dynamics of the network.
+The current code will be disabled until further refinements are made in a possible future HIP.

 ## Success Metrics